maartenpaauw/laravel-charts-css/README.md

 }
 ````

 If you want to stack multiple datasets you can add the `Stacked` modification.
+This is done automatically (via the smart
+configuration) if you wrapped your datasets instance within a `SimpleStackedDatasets` or `PercentageStackedDatasets` decorator

 #### Did I miss adding a modification?